Short-rate model: One-factor short-rate models

+The idea of a deterministic shift can be applied also to other models that have desirable properties in their endogenous form.
+For example, one could apply the shift $\phi$ to the Vasicek model, but due to linearity of the Ornstein-Uhlenbeck process, this is equivalent to making $b$ a time dependent function, and would thus coincide with the Hull-White model.

 Multi-factor short-rate models

 Besides the above one-factor models, there are also multi-factor models of the short rate, among them the best known are the Longstaff and Schwartz two factor model and the Chen three factor model (also called "stochastic mean and stochastic volatility model").
 Note that for the purposes of risk management, "to create realistic interest rate simulations", these multi-factor short-rate models are sometimes preferred over One-factor models, as they produce scenarios which are, in general, better "consistent with actual yield curve movements".